trevor-atlas/swordfish/README.md

   - Tasks can be defined via a json file in ~/.config/swordfish, or an alfred-like GUI
   - there is a task std lib for js and go
 - exposes internals as CLI api

   - cli autocompletes task names `swordfish run ta...`

 - Search and preview files, browser history, docs etc
 - Control media players
 - Customizable UI via css

+## Technical goals

+- Performance is king.
+If we can't find a way to do it performantly, we shouldn't do it.
+- JS should not do any operations that are worse than O(n) by default.
+- The JS side should remain a dumb client that consumes data from the rust backend and displays it.
+- The app should be configurable via javascript, much like Neovim is configurable via Lua.
+- The defaults should be great, and easily overrideable

 ## Contribution guide

 The Rules

 1. Be patient.
 No matter what.
 2. Don’t badmouth: Assign responsibility, not blame.
 3. Never assume the motives of others are, to them, any less noble than yours are to you.